eye-care/updates/content/blog/26 March 2021/index.md

 ---

-This is the user-centred eye care team’s weeknote.
-We are now publishing the note on this proof of concept website - but I know some of you still prefer email...
-We’ll use weeknotes to update our sponsors and collaborators on what we’ve done, what we’re doing next, and where we are blocked.
-In time, we might publish these as blog posts, but for now we are sticking to email.
-Weeknotes won’t cover everything we’re up to, so if you have questions, please get in touch with me.

-The team is working towards two long-term outcomes, agreed by our sponsors:
-* A bold but grounded approach to transforming eye care, to radically reduce friction for people who receive and deliver the service.
-* In so doing create a replicable model for NHS transformation, via cross-disciplinary teams applying the culture, processes, operating models and technologies of the internet-era.

-You can find our goals (including for the Digital Hubs and Home Care workstreams) at the bottom of this update.

 ## A note from Iain O’Neil

 This week was challenging, but why wouldn’t it be?
 What we are doing - eye care transformation - is difficult, the system is complex, dispersed and huge.
 On top of that, we are using an approach that’s entirely new for many of us - the ‘digital methodology’ as we are calling it.
 And we are applying it on top of, or in place of, an existing and already in-flight approach - we are building the plane as it flies through the sky.